Hemagglutinin (influenza): Structure

 HA is a homotrimeric integral membrane glycoprotein.
+It has C3 molecular symmetry.
 It is shaped like a cylinder, and is approximately 13.5 nanometres long.
 HA trimer is made of three identical monomers.
-Each monomer is made of an intact HA0 single polypeptide chain with HA1 and HA2 regions that are linked by 2 disulfide bridges.
+Each monomer is made of an intact HA0 single polypeptide chain with HA1 and HA2 regions that are linked by two disulfide bridges.
 Each HA2 region adopts alpha helical coiled coil structure and sits on top of the HA1 region, which is a small globular domain that consists of a mix of α/β structures.
 The HA trimer is synthesized as inactive precursor protein HA0 to prevent any premature and unwanted fusion activity and must be cleaved by host proteases in order to be infectious.
 At neutral pH, the 23 residues near the N-terminus of HA2, also known as the fusion peptide that is eventually responsible for fusion between viral and host membrane, is hidden in a hydrophobic pocket between the HA2 trimeric interface.
 The C-terminus of HA2, also known as the transmembrane domain, spans the viral membrane and anchors protein to the membrane.